 Zachary Dresser was born and raised in West Newbury, Massachusetts and is a Junior pursuing a major in Finance and a minor in Social Justice Leadership.
 With strong, professional role models growing up, Dresser aspired to be involved in Finance at a very young age.
 He has worked at EBSCO Information Services for two years in both the Accounting and Customer Success departments.
 He looks forward to seeing the continued growth of his real-world business skills in the Rines Angel Fund.

-Devin McMahon (Director of Business Development) is a member of the Class of 2019 of the Peter T. Paul College of Business and Economics.
-She is pursuing a Bachelor’s of Science in Business Administration with an option in Marketing and a minor in Political Science.
+Devin McMahon is a member of the Class of 2019 of the Peter T. Paul College of Business and Economics.
+She is pursuing a Bachelor’s of Science in Business Administration with an option in Marketing.
 Originally from East Hampstead, NH, and with a history of social entrepreneurship, McMahon is excited to be delving further into the NH and greater New England entrepreneurial ecosystem as a member of the Rines Angel Fund.
-Through her position as Director of Business Development, she looks forward to growing the reputation and involvement of the Fund within the New England area.

 Patrick Doyle is a senior majoring in Business Administration: Information Systems & Business Analytics and Finance.
 Upon completion of his first year at Rensselaer Polytechnic Institute, he started working at an IoT transportation startup in Boston, MA—LinkeDrive Inc. He has over 3 years of experience working in B2B business operations through a variety of different channels in the business, including client services, management, and sales.
 He hopes to continue his career in the corporate finance space.